CirclesUBI/circles-sdk/README.md

 *Warning: This library is in a very early development stage.
 Things are broken and the api surface is pretty much WIP.*

-## Build
+## Getting started
-Currently, there are no npm packages, so you must build the SDK yourself if you want to use it.
-If you want to run a local environment with anvil, see the section *Run locally*.
+This section will guide you through the process of setting up a local development environment for Circles.

 ### Prerequisites
-Make sure you have all the following prerequisites properly installed:
+Make sure you have all the following prerequisites installed:
 * [git](https://git-scm.com/)
 * [jq](https://jqlang.github.io/jq/)
 * [nodejs](https://nodejs.org/)